DElwellGitHub/baseball-project/readme.md

 Include reference to statsapi API wrapper and the stats we get

 ### FiveThirtyEight webscraping
-Talk about FiveThirtyEight odds and how we scrape it Include screenshot of website
+Talk about FiveThirtyEight odds and how we scrape it <br>
+Include screenshot of website

 ### Setup
-How I set up airflow using docker
+How I set up airflow using docker <br>
 How I set up EC2 to only run for about 20 min a day using lambda start and stop functions

 ### Conclusion
-What I learned
+What I learned <br>
 How this can be applied for other things.